DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Introduction

-We report the following methodological advances to enable quantitative analysis of cell and organelle dynamics in response to perturbations: \begin{itemize} \item DynaCLR framework for mapping the images of single cells to a temporally regularized embedding space, where the distance between the embeddings reflects the temporal vicinity between the cell and organelle morphology. \item Diverse downstream analyses of cells' morphological states from their DynaCLR embeddings: classification of the cell states in the embedding space with efficient annotations, measurement of the dynamics of the abundance of annotated cell states, and discovery of changes in cells and organelles due to perturbations. \item A scalable implementation for training models on GPU clusters (\href{https://github.com/mehta-lab/viscy}{VisCy}) and a GUI for annotating cell states in real and embedding spaces (\href{https://github.com/czbiohub-sf/napari-iohub}{napari-iohub}). \end{itemize}
+This paper reports the following methodological innovations to enable quantitative analysis of cell and organelle dynamics in response to perturbations: \begin{enumerate} \item DynaCLR embedding models for mapping the 3D multi-channel images of single cells to a temporally regularized embedding space, i.e., the distance in the embedding space changes smoothly when cell and organelle morphology change smoothly.
+DynaCLR models generalize to out-of-distribution data acquired with diverse imaging systems and cell types, making the learned embeddings useful for multiple downstream analyses.
+We compare DynaCLR embeddings with two baseline models: ConvNeXt \citep{liu_convnet_2022} trained with ImageNet and OpenPhenom trained with JUMP-CP datasets \citep{kraus_masked_2023}.

-The development of DynaCLR is driven by the problem of mapping the complex dynamics of cells and organelles in response to viral infections.
-Viruses exploit the host cell's machinery to produce new virions, reprogramming the structure and function of the organelles and the whole cell.
-For example, flaviviruses, such as Zika and Dengue, replicate on the Endoplasmic Reticulum (ER) derived membrane compartments\citep{verhaegen_endoplasmic_2024}, leading to changes in its morphology, morphology of other organelles, and the morphology of the whole cell.
-Self-supervised representation learning is a promising and scalable approach for analyzing cell state dynamics for this problem and similar problems encountered in cell biology and drug discovery.

-Large-scale benchmark datasets of static images of perturbed cells~\citep{chandrasekaran_jump_2023, chen_chammi_2024} are available.
-However, benchmark datasets of time-lapse images of perturbed cells are not yet available because of the challenges of the human annotations mentioned earlier.
-Therefore, we evaluate the accuracy of visual representation learned by our method using a pragmatic and biologically relevant benchmark: accuracy of the classification of the cell states with 3 hours of expert annotations.
-We compare our method with two baseline methods: supervised time-agnostic semantic segmentation of the infection state and self-supervised time-agnostic contrastive learning.
-We explore the effect of different temporal sampling strategies on the distribution of morphological states in the embedding space and detecting large changes in cell morphology.
+\item Diverse downstream analyses from DynaCLR embeddings, including, classification of the cell states in the embedding space with efficient human annotation, analyzing dynamics of cell states, aligning heterogeneous timing of perturbations, and discovery of changes in cells and organelles due to a specific perturbation.